GoogleChrome/inert-polyfill/README.md

 Polyfill for the `inert` HTML attribute.
 [Check out a small demo](https://rawgit.com/GoogleChrome/inert-polyfill/master/demo.html).

 The `inert` attribute is a [draft feature](https://html.spec.whatwg.org/multipage/interaction.html#inert-subtrees) [of HTML](http://drafts.htmlwg.org/html/master/editing.html#inert-subtrees).
-In 2015, some [browser](https://bugzilla.mozilla.org/show_bug.cgi?id=921504) [vendors](https://code.google.com/p/chromium/issues/detail?id=269846) decided not to implement this feature; but as of 2016, there has been some renewed interest.
+As of Feb 2017, no browser has a native implementation of `inert`.
+However, there is [active development](https://codereview.chromium.org/2088453002/) inside Chrome, and other browsers have shown some renewed interest.

 From the HTML spec-